davnils/katt/README.md

       Initialize all problems associated to the problem session, given as an integer id.

     submit [+add_file] [-skip_file]
-      Make a submission using the problem name associated to the current directory.
+      Make a submission using the problem name read from a local config.
       Defaults to recursively including all source and header files that can be found.
       Use the optional filter arguments to include or exclude files.